Eschatologue/CM_wiki/docs/class/monk/dragon.md

 You can channel draconic power to magnify your presence and imbue your unarmed strikes with the essence of a dragon's breath.
 You gain the following benefits:

 ***Draconic Presence.*** If you fail an Intimidation or Persuasion check, you can use your **:rsc-r: Reaction**{ .rsc } to reroll the check and add a roll of your Martial Arts die to the result, as you tap into the mighty presence of dragons.
-Once this feature turns a failure into a success, you can't use it again until you finish a Short or Long Rest.
+Once this feature turns a failure into a success, you can't use it again until you finish a **:rest-short: Short** or **:rest-long: Long Rest**.

 ***Draconic Strike.*** When you make an attack with a Monk weapon or an Unarmed Strike, you can change the damage type to :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-lgtn: Lightning, or :dmg-posn: Poison.